Friday, October 11, 2024

 Late payments are likely to affect your application for credit or terms in various ways:

-• When seeking a loan, lenders may reject your application or charge a higher interest than standard.
+• Lenders may reject your application or charge a higher interest than standard when seeking a loan.

-• When applying for a credit card, the underwriter may reject premium cards or give you a card with less favourable terms.
+• When applying for a credit card, the underwriter may reject premium cards or give you a card with less favorable terms.

 Housing: Most landlords insist on checking the credit report and may not be willing to rent a house to somebody who has made late payments in the past.